A Chimney Cap That Fits

 Benefits of a Chimney Cap

 Chimney caps perform multiple duties for your fireplace and they are quite affordable.
 At first glance, you assume that the term chimney means the entire structure from top to bottom.
 Many homeowners may be surprised to know that the chimney is made up of several components.

 Chimney caps provide many useful functions to protect the interior of the chimney.
 There are different types of chimney caps for homeowners to choose from, which we would gladly discuss with you.
-Due to the height of your chimney and the kind of your chimney, have a professional install your chimney cap.
+Due to the height of your chimney, have a professional install your chimney cap.

-The opening of the chimney will need to be measured, so the exact size of the cap is installed.
-The cap will be tightened down, then a caulk will be added around the base, so no water escapes to the chimney.
+First, the opening of the chimney is measured so the cap is the exact size.
+Then the cap is tightened down and a caulk is added around the base, ensuring no water enters the chimney.